Cherreads

 -----------------------------

-The classroom buzzed with restless chatter as students filed into their seats.
-Wooden desks scraped against stone floors.
-Pages flipped.
-Someone laughed too loudly before being shushed.
+The assembly hall buzzed with restless chatter as students filed into their seats.

-A man in a pressed coat stepped inside, silver thread tracing the academy's crest along his collar.
+He wore a pressed coat of fine make.
+Silver thread tracing the academy's crest along his collar.
+The fabric bore no sign of wear, as though it had never known haste or compromise.
 His presence alone straightened backs.

-"Good morning," he said calmly.
-"Welcome to the Western Branch of the Xiphonos National Academy and State Institution."
+"Good morning to all," he said calmly.
+"This is your formal orientation to the Western Branch of the Xiphonos National Academy and State Institution."

 A murmur rippled through the room.